mog96/the-delt-ios/README.md

 # the delt.
 Members only.
-Private chat, calendar, and camera reel for your group of friends.
+Private chat, calendar, and camera reel for a group of friends, on iOS.

 ### Walkthrough
 ![Video Walkthrough](https://github.com/mog96/XCHAT/blob/master/thedeltitb.gif)